-Diagram illustrating the system architecture and the pre-training task is presented in Fig.~\ref{fig:model}.
+Diagram illustrating the architecture of our encoder and the pre-training task is presented in Fig.~\ref{fig:model}.
 The model adopts the VGG-16 architecture~\cite{Simonyan2015VERYRECOGNITION}.
 Specifically, the network is built out of five main blocks (Fig.~\ref{fig:model}, yellow), each composed of stacked convolution layers followed by ReLU activation and concluded by a max-pooling layer.
-The output from the last convolutional layer is subsequently processed through two fully-connected linear layers followed by a softmax output layer (Fig.~\ref{fig:model}, purple).
-Note that depending on the task, to which the model is deployed, the final fully-connected and output layers of the model may be modified (Fig.~\ref{fig:setups}b).
+The output from the last block is subsequently processed through two fully-connected linear layers followed by a softmax output layer (Fig.~\ref{fig:model}, purple).
+Note that depending on the task to which the model is deployed, the final fully-connected and output layers of the model may be modified (Fig.~\ref{fig:setups}b).